How to settle credit card debt without a debt settlement company

 - Part 9 debt agreements

-- Budgeting advice and tips to help you better manage your money
+- Budgeting advice and tips to help you manage your money

-How to settle your own credit card debt
+How can I settle credit card debt on my own?